mbasaglia/Qt-Color-Widgets/README.md

 For QMake-based projects, include color_widgets.pri in the QMake project file.
-For CMake-based projects, add this as subdirectory, it will be compiled as a library and you can link the required targets to ColorWidgets-qt5.
+For CMake-based projects, add this as subdirectory, it will be compiled as a library and you can link the required targets to ColorWidgets.
 All the required files are in ./src and ./include.